More Articles

 Then something remarkable happens.
 Once they’re trusted with responsibility, they bloom.
 Their confidence grows.
 Their professionalism shines.
 Suddenly they’re leading guests, mentoring colleagues, and achieving things nobody predicted.

-Another student struggled with organization and ADHD.
-But he loved people and the outdoors.
+Another student had more enthusiasm than organisation.
+Professionalism didn’t come naturally, deadlines weren’t always his strength, and ADHD presented its own challenges.
+But he loved people, loved the outdoors and never lost his excitement for learning.
 It wasn’t long before he progressed from wildlife monitor to reserve manager.

-These stories remind us that potential often hides beneath uncertainty.
+These stories remind us that potential is often hidden beneath uncertainty.

 What Employers Actually Want